Our Philosophy

 Lower Elementary

-Elementary-aged children typically can be characterized by their curious minds, their ability to abstract and imagine, their moral and social orientation, and their energy for research and exploration.
-Elementary children work in small, mixed-age groups on a variety of projects which spark the imagination, engage the intellect, and develop their reasoning abilities.
+Elementary-aged children are marked by their curious minds, growing ability to think abstractly, strong sense of morality and justice, and boundless energy for exploration and discovery.
+At this stage, children thrive in small, mixed-age groups, collaborating on a variety of projects that spark the imagination, engage the intellect, and strengthen reasoning skills.